arthurbm/pr-ai/README.md

     ```

  The tool will guide you through the process:
+    *   **For `generate pr`:**
         *   Checking prerequisites.
         *   Analyzing commits against the base branch (`main` by default).
         *   Pushing the branch if needed (with confirmation).
         *   Generating PR content with AI in your specified language (English by default).
         *   Allowing you to review, edit, or confirm the content.
         *   Creating the PR on GitHub.
         *   Asking if you want to open the PR in the browser.

+### Generating a Commit Message

+1. Navigate to a Git repository directory.
+2. Stage the changes you want to include in the commit (`git add <file>...` or `git add .`).
+3. Run the command:
+    ```bash
+    gitmagic generate commit
+    ```
+4. You can specify different options with command line arguments:
+    ```bash
+    # Automatically stage all modified/deleted files before generating commit message
+    gitmagic generate commit -a

+    # Use a different model for commit message generation
+    gitmagic generate commit --model gpt-4o

+    # Generate commit message in a specific language (e.g., for commit conventions in other languages)
+    gitmagic generate commit --language portuguese

+    # Skip confirmation prompts
+    gitmagic generate commit --yes
+    ```

+The tool will guide you through the process:
+    *   **For `generate commit`:**
+        *   Checking for staged changes.
+        *   If no staged changes, it may prompt to stage unstaged changes (unless `--yes` or `-a` is used).
+        *   Generating a commit message with AI based on your staged changes.
+        *   Allowing you to review, edit, or confirm the message.
+        *   Committing the changes with the generated (or edited) message.

 ## Development